Natural DIY Recipes And Hacks To Repel Mosquitos And Take Your Yard Back!

 Homemade Mosquito Repellants And Hacks!

-Catnip—yes, catnip!
+That’s right, catnip!
 Catnip happens to be 10 times more powerful than any store bought mosquito solution because it contains nepetalactone, an essential oil that’s more effective than DEET!
-In short, catnip triggers a pain receptor in mosquitoes and they flee.
+Apparently catnip triggers a pain receptor in mosquitoes and they flee.

-You can create your own homemade mosquito sprays using Witch Hazel, alcohol, vinegar and essential oils that mosquitoes absolutely hate.
-I find that even flies steer clear of my patio after I spray a good amount onto myself.
-Here are a couple of different recipes that you can try out:
+You can create your own homemade mosquito sprays using Witch Hazel, alcohol, vinegar and essential oils that mosquitoes absolutely hate—like catnip, citronella, or peppermint.
+Here are a couple of different recipe combinations that you can try out:

 1 Cup of witch hazel, 1 tbsp of apple cider vinegar and 20 drops of lemongrass, tea tree, or cat nip essential oil.